-The digital marketing day took place on 22 November 2012 at Sadler's Wells in London.
-We are planning our next digital marketing conference in autumn 2013.
+Last year's AMA digital marketing day took place on 22 November 2012 at Sadler's Wells in London:

-The conference provided the essential skills to keep up to date with this changing landscape.
+The 2012 digital marketing day provided the essential skills to keep up to date with this changing landscape.
 It helped delegates to develop and deliver digital content to connect to their audiences more effectively.

 The digital marketing day explored: